StreamElements/widgets/NanoleafLightingOnEvents/README.md

     <img src="https://i.imgur.com/UZdBS9C.png">

     Note: this widget will not work directly from browser, so you need to add it to OBS in order to test it

+    Known issues:
+     * Nanoleaf Rhytm Music & Sound module acts as master controller of Nanoleaf so if you want to use effects on alerts, please unplug it (also check Rhythm > api > settings)